rpflugfelder/rpflugfelder.github.io/index.md

 I am a [EuroTech](https://eurotech-universities.eu) Marie Curie fellow of the Technical University of Munich and the Technion in Haifa, Israel.
 I am a member of [Daniel Cremer's](https://vision.in.tum.de/members/pfl) and [Michael Lindenbaum's](https://mic.net.technion.ac.il) group.
 Since 2007, I have worked in the position of a Scientist at the [AIT Austrian Institute of Technology](https://www.ait.ac.at) and as lecturer in the [Computer Vision Lab](https://cvl.tuwien.ac.at) at TU Wien.

 A [Kurt Goedel stipend](https://kgs.logic.at) allowed me 2001-2002 to pursue a master's degree in Computer Science and Informatics at the Queensland University of Technology, Australia and the TU Wien.
-Finally, I graduated in 2008 with a PhD in Telematics at the TU Graz, Austria.
+I graduated in 2008 with a PhD in Telematics at the TU Graz, Austria.

 Some of my contributions to science and the scientific community were awarded in 2008 with a Viennese [WWTF](https://www.wwtf.at/index.php?lang=EN) Career Grant, in 2014 with the IEEE/CvF WACV Best Paper Award and in 2019 with the CVPR Outstanding Reviewer award.